-We love our pellet grills, and if you have found your way here, it is because you do too.
-Now that you have gotten your feet wet and are ready to up your meat smoking game using your pellet smoker, you will need to pair that awesome grill with the best wood pellets for smoking meat to get the most out of it.
+Now that you have gotten your feet wet and are ready to up your meat smoking game using your pellet smoker, you will need to pair that awesome grill with good pellets to smoke good meat to get the most out of your grill.

-This article will go over the best woof pellets brands, wood pellet flavors, and meat pairings.
-By the end of this article, you will know which wood pellet brands are producing a good product and which wood pellet flavors are suitable for smoking different meats and adding good smoke flavor.
+This article will go over different grilling pellets wood types, wood pellet flavor profiles, and meat pairings.
+By the end of this article, you will know which wood pellet brands are putting out good products and which wood pellet flavors are suitable for smoking different meats and adding good smoke flavor.

 In this article, you will learn:

-- What are the different flavors of wood pellets.
+- What are the different flavors of smoking wood pellets.

-- Brands and pellet grill manufacturers make the best wood pellets.
+- Which brands and pellet grill manufacturers make the best bbq pellets.

 - Where to find them.